Incubation Humidity Guide

-I often think of it like drying washing outside.
-If it’s a dry day, it will lose moisture, and dry quickly.
+I often think of it as drying washing outside.
+It will lose moisture if it’s a dry day and dry quickly.
 If it’s a damp day, it will hardly dry.
 If it’s raining (100% humidity), then it will not dry at all!

-For a successful hatch, moisture must evaporate from your eggs at just the right rate, so that your eggs lose the correct weight (moisture) over the incubation period.
+For a successful hatch, moisture must evaporate from your eggs at just the right rate so that your eggs lose the correct weight (water) over the incubation period.

 What humidity do we need for hatching eggs?